 Patients don’t have to turn to questionable online sellers to get the medications they need.
 There are hundreds of assistance programs to help patients obtain medications.
 These programs provide a safe alternative for patients who cannot afford to fill their prescriptions.

-NeedyMeds is a nonprofit organization that maintains a website, NeedyMeds.com, of free information about programs that help people afford their medications and healthcare costs.
-The site offers the NeedyMeds drug discount card, which can save uninsured or underinsured patients up to 80% on the cost of their medications.
-The site offers a directory of prescription assistance programs and manufacturer’s coupons.
+NeedyMeds is a non-profit organization that maintains a website, NeedyMeds.com, with free information about programs that help people afford their medications and healthcare costs.
+In addition to their directory of prescription assistance programs, the website also offers a free drug discount card, which can save uninsured or underinsured patients up to 80% on the cost of their medications and manufacturer’s coupons.

 Medical Assistance Tool